Sobhan-tou/3D-Transformations-and-Single-View-Geometry/README.md

 Make sure the image file and required .json and .pkl.gz files are located in the correct relative paths inside your project directory.

+## Note:
+This project does not include object detection.
+It assumes that the 3D bounding boxes are already extracted and their coordinates are available as input.